Reading Time: 10 minutes

-What are the benefits of globalization for businesses?
-International cooperation has a number of advantages.
+What are the advantages of globalization for businesses?
+International cooperation has a number of tangible benefits.

 1. Increased Flow of Capital

 The economic benefits of globalization to much of the world are hard to ignore.
 Increased trade to larger and more diverse markets results in greater revenues and increased gross domestic product (GDP).
 World GDP has grown from about $50 trillion in 2000 to about $75 trillion in 2016, primarily as a result of economic interdependence and the increased global trade it allows.

 India, for example, is a country whose GDP has benefited hugely from globalization in the technology sector: